acoliver/run-llxprt-code/examples/workflows/AWESOME.md

 # Awesome Workflows

 Welcome to our collection of awesome community-contributed workflows!
-This page showcases creative and powerful implementations of the [Google Gemini CLI GitHub Action](https://github.com/google-github-actions/run-gemini-cli) created by the community.
+This page showcases creative and powerful implementations of the [LLXPRT Code GitHub Action](https://github.com/acoliver/run-llxprt-code) created by the community.

 **Want to add your workflow?** Check out the [submission guidelines](./README.md#share-your-workflow) in our main README.